LiamPerson/get-reviews-action/README.md

 The types in this JSON file are defined here: [Please see `ReviewResponse` type.](./src/types.ts)

+## Gotchas

+Please ensure that you run this action _AFTER_ any action that would modify files in the working directory as such actions may end up deleting the output from this action!

+Such actions include: `actions/checkout@v2`!

 # Developers

 To test this action simply: